 October is National Disability Employment Awareness Month.

-Certification from Michigan Rehabilitation Services is required.
-Regrettably, changes in the mid 1990s have made this process much more difficult.
+Unfortunately, changes in the mid-1990s have made this process more difficult.
 An employer must now certify that it refused to hire the worker because of his or her disability.
-This requirement raises all kinds of legal and ethical concerns that many employers want to avoid.
+This requirement raises all kinds of legal and ethical concerns.

-We need to make hiring of disabled workers a greater priority in Michigan.
-Fixing the workers’ compensation law to make it easier for employers is critical.
+We need to make hiring of disabled individuals a priority.
+Fixing the vocationally handicapped provision is critical.